-11.1 Regular full-time employees in established positions shall be entitled to take all authorized holidays at full pay not to exceed eight hours for any one (1) day, provided they are in a full pay status on both their regularly scheduled workdays immediately preceding and following the holiday.
+- 11.1.
+Regular full-time employees in established positions shall be entitled to take all authorized holidays at full pay not to exceed eight hours for any one (1) day, provided they are in a full pay status on both their regularly scheduled workdays immediately preceding and following the holiday.
 Part-time employees shall be entitled to holiday pay in proportion to the average percentage of full-time hours worked in the two pay periods immediately before the pay period with the holiday.
-If two (2) or more holidays fall on succeeding or alternate pay periods, the average full-time hours worked in the two pay periods immediately preceding the first holiday shall be used to determine the holiday pay entitlement for the subsequent holiday.

-11.2 The holidays in this County are:
+If two (2) or more holidays fall on succeeding or alternate pay periods, the average full-time hours worked in the two pay periods immediately preceding the first holiday shall be used to determine the holiday pay entitlement for the subsequent holiday. - 11.2.
+The holidays in this County are:

-(1) -January 1
+January 1 (New Years' Day)

+ERtsMUP&DA03-Probation & Detention Association MOU 2019-2022-2025.doc 15

-(2) -Third Monday in January (Martin Luther King, Jr.'s Birthday)
+Third Monday in January (Martin Luther King, Jr.'s Birthday)

-(3) February 12 (Lincoln's Birthday)

-(4) -Third Monday in February(Washington's Birthday)
+Third Monday in February (Washington's Birthday)

--Last Monday in May(Memorial Day)
+Last Monday in May (Memorial Day) June 19 (Juneteenth)

-(6) -July 4(Independence Day)
+July 4 (Independence Day)

-(7) -First Monday in September(Labor Day)
+First Monday in September (Labor Day)

-(8) -Second Monday in October (Columbus Day)
+Second Monday in October (Columbus Day/Indigenous Peoples Day)

-(9) -November 11(Veterans Day)

-(10) -Fourth Thursday in November(Thanksgiving Day)
+November 11 (Veterans Day) Fourth Thursday in November (Thanksgiving Day)

-(11) -Friday following Thanksgiving Day
+Friday following Thanksgiving Day

-(12) -December 25(Christmas)

-Floating Holiday (Accrued on February 12th

-(13) Every day appointed by the President of the United States or the Governor of the

-State of California to be a day of public mourning, thanksgiving, or holiday.
-The granting of such holidays shall be discretionary with the Board of Supervisors.
+December 25 (Christmas)

-Effective February 12, 2001, the Lincoln's Birthday holiday shall be eliminated and replaced with a floating holiday (8 hours of holiday time) which will accrue on each February 12.
+Effective February, 2001, the Lincoln's Birthday holiday was eliminated and replaced with a floating holiday (8 hours of holiday time) which will accrue on February 12.
+The floating holiday may be used starting in the first pay period that begins after February 12th.